kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do.md

 ## Top of Mind

+### Side Quest

+- [ ] Effects tab - create prototype of grid components with collapsibility that can be remembered for the player for the given sheet
+  - [ ] Lay out the effects tab using the grid components approach
+  - [ ] Make it data-driven
+  - [ ] Publish a hook before mount and on mount
+  - [ ] Add TODO for API call to register effect column
+- [ ] Price - input + select: make a composite component that unifies these two input into a single, cohesive piece of UI ♥

 ### Module Compat Trials

 - [ ] Create a Module Compatibility Test Module for foundry.
 Store in a repo for reuse on multiple machines.